AIgineerAB/Fullstack_data_course/_exercises/exercise2_streamlit_dashboard.md

 - more interactive filtering to drill down to specific locations, time period, subjects, ...
 - this filtering should be displayed on a side panel

+## 3. Chatbot

+Create a simple chatbot and customize it to your choice.